Yamaha Acoustic Guitar Review (2017): Domo Arigato for the Yamaha FG800GuitarSpotting

 These guitars are exactly the same as the acoustic versions, but with added electronics (and the cutaway).

-The decision basically comes down to the type of wood you prefer for the guitar’s back and sides: nato for the 800’s, mahogany for the 820s, or rosewood for the 830s.
+The decision basically comes down to which guitar shape you prefer (the FG dreadnought or the FS concert-size), and the type of wood you want in the guitar’s back and sides: nato for the 800’s, mahogany for the 820s, or rosewood for the 830s.

-Like everything else about this guitar line, the electronics used here are good quality and provide excellent value for this price, incorporating a System66 + SRT (Under-Saddle) piezo pickup.
-The system includes a 3-band EQ and chromatic tuner, and is powered by AA-batteries.
+Like everything else about this guitar line, the electronics used here are good quality and provide excellent value for this price.
+They use a System66 + SRT (Under-Saddle) piezo pickup system, which includes a 3-band EQ and chromatic tuner, and is powered by AA-batteries.